ultrabytes/laravelTest/README.md

 #2 Run command - composer install

-#3 Then create or copy the .envExamples file on root and edit with database credentials
+#3 Then create .env or copy the .envExamples file on root and edit with database credentials

 #### e.g
 #### DB_CONNECTION=mysql